Top down view of a commercial kitchen floor plan drawing on a dark desk with a pencil and steel ruler

 Choose equipment that fits the long game

 Stainless steel benches, sinks and storage units are the frame your kitchen hangs on.
 Choose modular, grade appropriate equipment that can be cleaned easily and reconfigured as your menu grows.
 Custom fabricated stations let you use awkward corners and odd dimensions that off the shelf units waste.
+Sourcing commercial kitchen equipment in Bangalore directly from established commercial kitchen equipment manufacturers in Bangalore means every station can be built to your exact dimensions.

 A kitchen designed with workflow, ventilation and durable equipment in mind will pay you back every single shift.
 Plan it once, plan it well, and let the space do the heavy lifting for years.